JasonHoku/JasonHoku/README.md

 ## 🔬 Some of the tools I am working with now that I think you should check out are:

-### NodeJS: The worlds choice of programming environments. https://nodejs.org/en/download/
+### NodeJS: The worlds choice of programming environment.  https://nodejs.org/en/download/

 ### Google Firebase: The best prices around for hosting web & software applications. https://firebase.google.com/